jicamargo/js-capstone/README.md

   -A code editor like VSCode, Atom, SublimeText, etc.

 ### Setup

   Follow the steps above to setup this project in your local environment

-### Install

-  Install this project with:

-  This application runs directly (it does not need any install process)

 ### Usage

-  Enter to index.html created in ./dist folder
+  Enter to index.html created in ./dist folder or run: npm start in your terminal

 ### Run tests

-  No tests needed, you can enter directly to index.html
+  run `npm test` in your terminal.

-### Deployment
+### Deployment adn live demo

-  No deployment needed, you can enter directly to index.html in dist folder
+  This project is deployed in github pages, you can see it [here](https://jicamargo.github.io/js-capstone/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>